Start planning your trip

 Osaka rivals the popularity of Tokyo and Kyoto.
 The second largest city in Japan, this Kansai metropolis offers everything from delicious food to shopping over a theme park to places of historical importance.

-In this article, we introduce fifteen places that shouldn't be missed out on a trip to Osaka.
+In this article, we introduce 20 places and things to do in Osaka that shouldn't be missed out on a trip.
 Remember to use the one-day or two-day Osaka Amazing Pass, for unlimited subway rides while exploring the city and admission to some of the attractions featured below.

 1. Dotonbori: Everyone's Favorite Spot in Osaka